jupyterhealth/software-documentation/howto/admins-deployers/configuring-hipaa-storage.md

 This guide shows you how to configure JupyterHealth Exchange for HIPAA-compliant patient data storage.

-> **Note**: This guide includes instructions for AWS RDS, Google Cloud SQL, Azure Database for PostgreSQL, and self-hosted deployments.
+> **Note:** This guide includes instructions for AWS RDS, Google Cloud SQL, Azure Database for PostgreSQL, and self-hosted deployments.
 Before proceeding, verify command syntax and feature availability in your cloud provider's current documentation (links provided in each section).

 ### Initial Setup